taylorpaisie/VEME_2023_NGS_Variant_Calling/README.md

    `$ bcftools mpileup -O b -o results/bcf/SRR1972917_raw.bcf -f data/ref_genome/KJ660346.2.fasta results/bam/SRR1972917.aligned.sorted.bam `

 2. Detect the single nucleotide variants (SNVs)
     * Identify SNVs using bcftools call.
-We have to specify ploidy with the flag `--ploidy`, which is one for the haploid E. coli. `-m` allows for multiallelic and rare-variant calling, `-v` tells the program to output variant sites only (not every site in the genome), and `-o` specifies where to write the output file:
+We have to specify ploidy with the flag `--ploidy`, which is one for our Ebola genome. `-m` allows for multiallelic and rare-variant calling, `-v` tells the program to output variant sites only (not every site in the genome), and `-o` specifies where to write the output file:
     `$ bcftools call --ploidy 1 -m -v -o results/vcf/SRR1972917_variants.vcf results/bcf/SRR1972917_raw.bcf`

 3. Filter and report the SNV variants in variant calling format (VCF)